interlock-network/solana-program-template/README.md

 This template is spelled out by the [Solana Cookbook here.](https://solanacookbook.com/core-concepts/programs.html#writing-programs)

-Details of this template are derived in large part from [Programming on Solana - An Introduction](https://paulx.dev/blog/2021/01/14/programming-on-solana-an-introduction/) by paulx.
+Details of this template are derived in large part from [Programming on Solana - An Introduction](https://paulx.dev/blog/2021/01/14/programming-on-solana-an-introduction/) by @paul-schaaf.

+I provided implementations for state and instruction data variables of type number and string, plus a state variable for signalling flags expressed as a bitvector -> u16.

 ### This template compiles, and can perform, but instructionOne needs right accounts created first to work right